 Many beginning artists shy away from contest opportunities because the idea of competition seems contrary to their artistic nature.
 However, those who seek to pursue art professionally realize the importance of taking such risks.
 As Dinhofer notes, “Everything is a competition.
 Sending work to galleries, applying for grants—even sending in a job application is competitive, so submitting your work to shows is one part of a larger process in any profession.”
-Most art competitions charge between $15 and $40 to enter, sometimes less if those entering are members of a sponsoring organization.
-Many organizations prefer artist send high-resolution digital versions of their paintings on CD because keeping track of slides can be cumbersome.
-Sending digital images or using an online entry system is also more eco-friendly and cost-effective for sponsoring organizations, judges, and artists.
+Most art competitions charge some kind of fee to enter, sometimes less if those entering are members of a sponsoring organization.
+Many organizations require online submissions or the use of an online entry system.
 One such system is CaFE, which was specially designed for use with public-art projects, artist fellowships, and juried visual-arts competitions.
 Artists who use this site can apply online to multiple calls for entry through a central Web site, www.callforentry.org.
 Registration is free, and hundreds of organizations list their calls for entry on the site, making it an excellent resource for artists who may find the process of entering contests too laborious.

 Along with the entry fee also comes the cost of framing a piece and later shipping it if it chosen for exhibition.
 These expenditures can add up over several competitions, but it is an investment in one’s career and improvement as an artist, which is far more valuable than out-of-pocket expenses.
 However, many artists feel that the risk of rejection outweighs the rewards—especially those who are just gaining confidence in their skills.
-“I tell my students the same thing: ‘There’s no point in rejecting yourself,’” says Dinhofer, who recently entered a painting in the 2008 Biennial Contemporary American Realism national juried exhibition, sponsored by the Fort Wayne Museum of Art, in Fort Wayne, Indiana.
+“I tell my students the same thing: ‘There’s no point in rejecting yourself,’” says Dinhofer.
 Dinhofer has been painting professionally for years, and has a large collection of work to choose from when submitting to competitions.
 Although a beginner may not have this luxury, the artist offers useful advice for those who are starting out.
-“For the 2008 Biennial, I entered three paintings that were very different and showcased my range as an artist,” she said.
+“For a Biennial several years ago, I entered three paintings that were very different and showcased my range as an artist,” she said.
 “Regardless of how many paintings you have, you want to represent what you do best, and what has gotten the most positive feedback.”
 This feedback can come from friends, colleagues, or art teachers.

 |Self-portrait in Gold